 Restricted Stock Unit Awards.
 The Compensation Committee may grant Restricted Stock Unit Awards relating to a specified number of shares (or the cash or other fair market value thereof) to be delivered based upon the completion of a specified period of service, the attainment over a specified performance cycle of specified measures of the performance of the Company, one or more of its subsidiaries or affiliates or the participant, or such other factors as the Compensation Committee may determine.
 The Compensation Committee may provide for full or partial credit, prior to completion of such award cycle or achievement of the degree of attainment of the measures of performance specified in connection with such performance unit, in the event of the participant's death, retirement, or total or permanent disability, or in other circumstances.
 The grantee will have no voting rights in respect of shares underlying a Restricted Stock Unit unless and until shares are actually issued in satisfaction of the Award.
 The Compensation Committee in its discretion may grant dividend equivalent rights in respect of a Restricted Stock Unit that, upon vesting of the Award, will entitle the grantee to ratable payment of dividends declared while the Award was unvested.
-Restricted Stock Units may become vested and settled in amounts and at times determined by the Compensation Committee in its sole discretion, without any minimum vesting restrictions.
+Restricted Stock Units may become vested and settled in amounts and at times determined by the Compensation Committee in its objection, without any minimum vesting restrictions.

 Effect of Termination of Employment/Service.
 Except as provided in the Plan or in an applicable Award Agreement, if the employment (or services in the case of a Non-Employee Director) of a grantee with the Company and its affiliates terminates, Options and SARs that are then exercisable will remain exercisable, and any payment or notice provided for under the terms of the vested portion of any other outstanding Award may be given, for a period of 90 days from the date of any such termination, and any Awards or parts thereof that are not exercisable on such termination date will be cancelled and the grantee may not satisfy any condition, limitation or restriction which is unsatisfied as of such termination date.
-If a grantee ceases employment and accepts employment with a competitor in violation of the Company's standard Employee Agreement as to Confidentiality and Non-Competition (or any other applicable noncompete agreement), then profits realized from the exercise of any Options or SARs during the 12-month period prior to the date of termination would be repayable to the Company and the value of any vested restricted shares or other Awards for which consideration was received during the 12-month period prior to the date of termination would be repayable to the Company.
-Awards may be subject to any clawback policy adopted by the Company or required law or regulatory regimes.
+If a grantee ceases employment and accepts employment with a competitor in violation of the Company's standard Employee Agreement as to Confidentiality and Non-Competition (or any other applicable non-compete agreement), then profits realized from the exercise of any Options or SARs during the 12-month period prior to the date of termination was received during the 12-month period prior to the date of termination was received during the 12-month period prior to the date of termination was received during the 12-month period prior to the date of termination was received during the 12-month period prior to the date of termination was received during the 12-month period prior to the date of termination was be subject to any clawback policy adopted by the Company or required law or regulatory regimes.